What does product leadership look like in an agile context? And, how is it different from leadership in traditional development environments?

 With the development team focused on the sprint at hand, you’re on the hook to provide everything they need for the next release.
 If you’re not careful, you risk spending the majority of your time on tactical work.
 Too much of this and your role as a strategic leader can fade as your responsibilities for each release cycle grow.

 Today we’ll look at some of the key considerations leadership should make in regards to agile product teams.
+We expand upon this even further in our book, From Product Manager To Product Leader.
+I highly recommend the read.

 5 Key Responsibilities of Agile Product Leaders